loz-hpc-linux/sysadmin/README.md

 5. Verify Hardware Characteristics

-Hardware information can be validated to confirm expected configuration.
+Hardware configuration can be validated during troubleshooting.

-Example:

 ./cpu_type.sh <node>

-This identifies the CPU generation and processor details of the compute node, which can be useful when troubleshooting heterogeneous cluster environments.
+This identifies the CPU generation and processor details of the compute node, which is useful when diagnosing heterogeneous cluster environments.

 6. Check Memory Health